 Understanding the Listing Agreement When Selling Your Home

-The listing agreement is the contract between a seller and a real estate agent and covers the time period involved, money spent to help sell the house, as well as every other aspect and step involved in the home selling process.
+The listing agreement is the contract between a seller and a real estate agent and covers the time period involved, money spent to help sell the house, and every other aspect and step involved in the home selling process.
 It’s important that both parties fully understand this document.

 What is a listing agreement?